Tender Care: 6 Protective Dinghy Covers for Inflatable Boats

 This Pyle cover is double-stitched at the seams for added durability and, like the others featured, is UV and mildew resistant.

-The heavy-duty canvas material is perfect for harsh weather, meaning this cover is the ideal candidate for winter storage, especially if you live in a more inclement environment.
+The heavy-duty canvas material is perfect for harsh weather, making this cover the ideal candidate for winter storage, especially if you live in a more inclement environment.

 Like the Leader cover, this also has quick-release buckles so you don't waste valuable time removing the cover.